eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 ### Environment
 Edit. env.db file and modify database name, username and everything in that file.
-You can still alter  .env.redis if you find it certain.
+You can still alter  .env.redis if you find it certain. <br>

-### Backup <br>
+### Backup
-Script files are designed in a way that you can choose to backup / restore each component of the project separately whenever needed <br>
+Script files are designed in a way that you can choose to backup / restore each component of the project separately whenever needed. <br>

   You may find cronjob examples in both, Web and Database backup scripts, or use your own to automate backup procedure. <br> Before you can use the scripts you need to make sure  have the same names and paths you have in other files (docker-compose.yml, .env.db, etc).
 -------